-This has taken into account submissions made during the budget sessions and these have been taken into account using the set limits for the overall expenditures and then using those to reprioritise.
+This has considered submissions made during the budget sessions and these have been considered using the set limits for the overall expenditures and then using those to reprioritise.

 Budget and Treasury

 The major contributors are depreciation, external audit fees.
 Significant projects in the department are those of the review of the infrastructure fixed assets register, implementation of the contract management findings and action plan thereof.